 Run a Hackathon: Start Your Own Tradition

 Our employee hackathons are a great tradition here at SparkPost.
 Our hackathons cultivate innovation and we have successfully applied learnings to how we build and support a better product.
 I hope you find this inspiring enough for you to start a hackathon at your company.
-Feel free to reach out on Twitter if you have questions or want advice on how to run a hackathon.
 And, as always we are looking for bright people to join our team.
 If solving problems with super smart people using awesome tech appeals to you – check out our open positions!

 Chris McFadden, VP Engineering